 Where should you stay at Ao Nang Beach?

 We can highly recommend Oscar Villa for a family of four to stay in while visiting Ao Nang.
 While it is well off the beach it is in a nice, area with a couple of restaurants within walking distance.

 Ao Nang Night Markets

-The Ao Nang night markets is on every Friday, Saturday, and Sunday nights and are a hive of activity.
+The Ao Nang night markets are on every Friday, Saturday, and Sunday night and are a hive of activity.
 You can get some amazing food and souvenirs from here.
 If you are looking for one of the top things to do in Ao Nang with kids, this would be it.
 But with most places, this can get busy.
 Watch the kids don’t wander off.

 Wow…and wow.
 We were lucky enough to go on this fabulous cruise during our stay in Ao Nang.
 We met the guys from Krabi Sunset Tours at Ao Nang Beach.
 They took us on a long boat out to the larger ship, an old Junket!
 Once on board, we were told all about our day and what we would be doing like;